Andr-Zero/XeniumProgrammerAutomation/README.md

 sudo systemctl enable xfa.service sudo systemctl start xfa.service
 ```
-All three LEDs should be lit up.
-Signifying everything startup correctly and is waiting on user input!
+All three LEDs should be lit up in a sequence.
+Signifying the scipt is running correctly and is waiting on user input!
 The system should automaticly start this way for now on.
 No need to SSH into the pi anymore!
 (Unless you want to debug something).

 * Press B1 to program an OpenXenium Chip from start to finish.